SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 The Heroku Labs log-runtime-metrics feature adds experimental support for enabling visibility into load and memory usage for running dynos.
 Per-dyno stats on memory use, swap use, and load average are inserted into the app’s log stream where they can be seen via ```heroku logs --tail```, used for graphs or alerting via an add-on which consumes app logs, or sent to a log drain.
 There is no cost incurred by enabling this feature.

-To collect metric logs for an app, follow these steps:
+Follow these steps to collect metric logs for an app.
 1. Attach a log drain to the app.
 You can either attach a Sumo Logic add-on or a HTTPS log drain as explained in the [Collecting Logs for Heroku](#collecting-logs-for-heroku) section.
-2. Enable the log-runtime-metrics:
+2. Enable the log-runtime-metrics.
 ```
 $ heroku labs:enable log-runtime-metrics --app example-app
 Enabling log-runtime-metrics for example-app... done